Quazar-Corp/Sheldrake/README.md

 # Sheldrake

 ## About
-Sheldrake is a blockchain demo network that implements a cryptocurrency(first generation) example without smart contracts, sidechain and a wallet.
+Sheldrake is a blockchain demo network that implements a cryptocurrency(first generation) example without a merkle tree, smart contracts, sidechain and a wallet.
 The main motivation was practice ocaml, functional programming, blockchain concepts and decentralized applications.

 ## Dependencies
 - OCaml 4.12.0